Exercise and diabetes

 - A lot of exercises can be a mix of aerobic and anaerobic, such as football, where there are short bursts of energy as well as need for prolonged endurance.
 One needs to be careful while bolusing during such types of exercises to avoid hypos.

 - Especially when doing a new form of exercise, test BG pre, post and during workout.
 There is NO way out, except testing repeatedly.
+Use a CGM or FGM if you have access to one.

 - Be aware that delayed or nocturnal hypos can occur.
 Do a 3AM test on active days.